WalhoutLab/eFPA/README.md

 The repo includes four parts: (1) data and codes to reproduce the yeast flux analysis (2) data and codes to reproduce the human tissue analysis (3) metabolic distance calculatior for making the distance matrix of a metabolic network model and (4) a tutorial to run eFPA on your own expression data and metabolic network model.

+Please note, if you only want to use the eFPA tool for analyzing your own data, you may directly go to [eFPA tutorial](4_eFPA_tutorial) that contains a full tutorial of eFPA analysis.
+To reproduce our analyses presented in the paper, please refer to the sections 1 and 2.
+Please be advised that if you are going to run FPA on a model other than the models used in our study, you need to calculate the distance matrix for your model, which can be achieved by instructions in [metabolic distance calculator](3_distance_calculation).
+This computation may be intensive on large models (i.e., > 2000 rxns x 2000 mets).
+You may need to use high-performance computation resources or reach out to us for assistance.

+For downloading the human/yeast model and pre-calculated distance matrix (exceeded Github size limit), please visit xxxx(wormflux link to be done)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.